 This book can be a good refresher if you already know bookkeeping.

-This book can work as a great supplementary to any text book you choose.
-It is not very comprehensive, but it only highlights the most important snippets of bookkeeping which you need to use on daily basis.
-The best part is this book doesn’t only talk about significant concepts; it also uses lots of examples and loads of useful problems.
-This book is not written like an instruction manual; rather this book is written as a workbook to use and implement all that you learn in this book.
-The only pitfall of this book is few answers are given wrong.
-The author/editor needs to look at them to make this book completely error free and easily digestible.
+This book can work as a great supplement to any textbook you choose.
+It is not very comprehensive, but it only highlights the most important snippets of bookkeeping, which you need to use daily.
+The best part is that this book doesn’t only talk about significant concepts; it also uses many examples and loads of practical problems.
+This book is not written like an instruction manual; rather, this book is written as a workbook to use and implement all that you learn in this book.
+The only pitfall of this book is that a few answers are given wrong.
+The author/editor needs to look at them to make this book completely error-free and easily digestible.

-- In this best bookkeeping book, you will learn about journal, ledger, financial statements, special journal entries, and how to apply bookkeeping fundamentals in business scenarios.
+• In this book, you will learn about the journal, ledger, financial statements, special journal entries, and how to apply bookkeeping fundamentals in business scenarios.

 #4 – Full Charge Bookkeeping, HOME STUDY COURSE EDITION